geek-id/linuxid-headless-cms/content/pages/about.md

 ## Community

-Join our community of developers and system administrators:
+Join our vibrant community of tech enthusiasts and professionals:

-- **Discord**: Join our technical discussions
+- **Discord**: Engage in technical discussions
-- **Newsletter**: Weekly hosting tips and updates
+- **Newsletter**: Receive weekly insights and updates
-- **Forum**: Ask questions and share experiences
+- **Forum**: Share experiences and ask questions

 ---